selwr/sequel/README.md

 ## Pre-requisites
-The program runs on Python 3, but uses f-strings which were introduced in v3.6, so this is the minimum requirement.
-However, the latest version of Python 3 is always recommended.
+Archysis runs on Python 3, but uses f-strings which were introduced in v3.6, so this is the minimum requirement.
+The latest version of Python 3 is, however, always recommended.

-A number of external libraries are used, so these should be installed:
+A number of external libraries are used, so these should be installed _before_ running Archysis:
 * numpy
 * textwrap
 * humanize